2021-04-12

 return -1

-(For better performance one needs to either find a way to make use of accumulated knowledge about "reverse" indices when going through idx, or optimise the lookup, for example by switching to a dict, where average lookup complexity is better.)
+(For better performance one needs to either find a way to make use of accumulated knowledge about "reverse" indices when going through idx, or optimise the lookup, for example by switching to a dict, where average lookup complexity is better.
+Or sort!)

 The transpose itself can be achieved via